Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Methods

 \subsection{Expansion to Arbitrary Degradation}

-Diffusion models demonstrate flexibility in their choice of degradation operations beyond traditional Gaussian noise \citep{bansal2022cold}.
+Diffusion models demonstrate flexibility in their choice of degradation operations beyond traditional Gaussian noise \cite{bansal2022cold}.
 Building on this insight, we extend DiDA to support various degradation types while maintaining our core principles of intermediate domain construction and semantic shift perception.
-To demonstrate this generalization, we implement forward diffusion processes based on two fundamental vision tasks: deblurring and inpainting, as illustrated in Fig. \ref{fig2}.
+To demonstrate this generalization, we implement forward diffusion processes based on two fundamental vision tasks: deblurring and inpainting.
 These implementations preserve the network's ability to perceive degradation levels and compensate for semantic shifts across different degradation operations.
+Please refer to Appendix \ref{sec.B} for details on the implementation.